 4. To understand the EBR, as the Panel recognized, it is necessary to understand how the U.S. system of retrospective duty assessment operates.
-Under its retrospective duty assessment system, the United States first determines, through an investigation, whether margins of dumping exist, and whether dumped imports cause or threaten to cause material injury to a domestic industry.
-If injurious dumping is found, the U.S. Department of Commerce ("USDOC") issues an antidumping measure, known under U.S. law as an antidumping duty order.
-As the Panel explained, in an antidumping duty order, "USDOC sets forth ad valorem cash deposit rates . . . based on the overall margin of dumping . . . found for the exporter or producer during the investigation phase."
-Cash deposits are collected at the border when merchandise subject to an order enters the United States.
+Under its retrospective duty assessment system, the United States first determines, through an investigation, whether margins of dumping exist, and whether dumped imports cause or threaten to cause material injury to a domestic industry.1 If injurious dumping is found, the U.S. Department of Commerce ("USDOC") issues an antidumping measure, known under U.S. law as an antidumping duty order.
+As the Panel explained, in an antidumping duty order, "USDOC sets forth ad valorem cash deposit rates . . . based on the overall margin of dumping . . . found for the exporter or producer during the investigation phase."2 Cash deposits are collected at the border when merchandise subject to an order enters the United States.

-- 5. Thereafter, every twelve months, during the anniversary month of the antidumping duty order, importers, exporters, producers, the exporting Member, and domestic interested parties have the opportunity to request that USDOC conduct an assessment review (often referred to as an "administrative review", "periodic review" or "annual review") to calculate the actual margin of dumping for the import transactions that occurred in the prior year.3 In the United States, the dumping calculations in an assessment review are based on different transactions than those evaluated in the investigation.4 Therefore, "[t]he dumping . . . margins calculated in the administrative review may be either higher or lower than the margins calculated in the investigation," and if higher, the cash deposit will not be sufficient to cover the final liability.5 - 6.
-During the administrative review, USDOC also establishes a new cash deposit rate for each producer or exporter subject to the review, on the basis of that producer or exporter's transactions during the period of review.
+5. Thereafter, every twelve months, during the anniversary month of the antidumping duty order, importers, exporters, producers, the exporting Member, and domestic interested parties have the opportunity to request that USDOC conduct an assessment review (often referred to as an "administrative review", "periodic review" or "annual review") to calculate the actual margin of dumping for the import transactions that occurred in the prior year.3 In the United States, the dumping calculations in an assessment review are based on different transactions than those evaluated in the investigation.4 Therefore, "[t]he dumping . . . margins calculated in the investigation," and if higher, the cash deposit will not be sufficient to cover the final liability.5

+6. During the administrative review, USDOC also establishes a new cash deposit rate for each producer or exporter subject to the review, on the basis of that producer or exporter's transactions during the period of review.
 This new ad valorem cash deposit rate will be applied to future imports from the producer or exporter.
-In subsequent reviews, margins of dumping or subsidization may once again be either higher or lower than the margins calculated in the previous review, and (as is the case with respect to the first administrative review), if higher, the cash deposit will not be sufficient to cover the final liability. - 7.
-As explained in the U.S. Other Appellant Submission, in 2003 and 2004, U.S. Customs and Border Protection ("CBP") determined that importers were defaulting on hundreds of millions of dollars of antidumping duties lawfully owed to the United States.
+In subsequent reviews, margins of dumping or subsidization may once again be either higher or lower than the margins calculated in the previous review, and (as is the case with respect to the first administrative review), if higher, the cash deposit will not be sufficient to cover the final liability.

+7. As explained in the U.S. Other Appellant Submission, in 2003 and 2004, U.S. Customs and Border Protection ("CBP") determined that importers were defaulting on hundreds of millions of dollars of antidumping duties lawfully owed to the United States.
 Often, the defaults occurred when the final liability established in an administrative review exceeded the cash deposit rate established in the investigation, and thus the liability for the duties in question was not secured by cash deposits, sufficient bonds or other guarantees.
-Because they were unsecured, when importers defaulted, CBP could not recover the duties owed from the surety companies that protect CBP from default risk on secured liabilities.6
+Because they were unsecured, when importers defaulted, CBP could not recover the duties owed from the surety companies that protect CBP from default risk on secured liabilities.6 security requirements for merchandise with higher risk of default.
+It applied the bond requirement to importers of shrimp subject to the antidumping duty orders because it considered that the characteristics of the shrimp industry were similar to those of industries that had experienced significant defaults and because, with in excess of \$2.5 billion in shrimp imports subject to the orders, it appeared likely that, if defaults occurred, they would have significant revenue consequences for CBP.7

-5 Panel report, para.
+- 4 Panel report, para.
+2.9. - 5 Panel report, para.
 2.9-2.10.